Hakon/reefpoints/_posts/2011-11-10-mobile-web-apps.md

 replace their native counterparts.
 Here at DockYard we really hope this happens, we believe in the mobile web and have decided forego regular web application development in favor of focusing on mobile web application development.
-However, xperience has told us the future is not as nigh as we all hope.
+However, experience has told us the future is not as nigh as we all hope.

 Native applications (iOS, Android, etc...) still have and will continue